 APPLICATION STATUS: You can check your status at any time by logging into your Application Status page, keeping in mind it may take a short time to process applications.

-ADMISSIONS DECISIONS: We will notify you of your admissions decision within four weeks of receiving your completed application.
+ADMISSIONS DECISIONS: We will notify you of your admissions decision within approximately 30 days of receiving your completed application.
 Applications are not complete until your interview is conducted.
 All decisions of the Admissions Committee are final and applicants will be considered for admission only once in any given academic year.
 The Admissions Committee reserves the right to deny any applicant, rescind any offer of admission, or dismiss any enrolled student if any part of the application is inaccurate, misrepresented, falsified or otherwise untrue.